More than you may expect.

 Released in 1993

 Like it or not, there's a predictability about Christmas Day.
 Unless you go out of your way to break with tradition, you always know what you'll do on this most glorious of days.
 For me, it starts with pancakes, then opening presents (with my daughters seeming having a "who can open the most, the quickest" competition).
 After that we will eat the traditional British roast turkey dinner, watch The Queen give her Christmas address and enjoy a family friendly film.
 Then it's more food, more presents and maybe even a bit of singing Christmasy songs or playing a game.
 Of course there are slight variations each year.
-Who joins us will vary; sometimes it's my wife's family other times mine.
+Who joins us will vary.
 While turkey is always on the menu, the side dishes vary and of course the music we listen to and the film we watch will depend on what's popular at the time.
 Yes, love it (like me) or hate it, you know what to expect on Christmas Day.
 That's why it bizarrely resembles a 16bit side-scrolling beat‘em up.

 Just like Christmas Day, everyone knows what a retro side scrolling brawler involves: You will move a character towards the right of the screen and fight every enemy that you meet.
 By far the most famous examples of the genre are 'Final Fight', ‘Double Dragon’ and 'Streets of Rage' but during the 90’s it was a very popular genre.
 Naturally, the subject matter and characters you control varied.
 There was 'Turtles in Time' featuring the 'Teenage Mutant Hero Turtles', there was 'Golden Axe' and Magic Sword' set in fantasy realms, there was 'Captain America and the Avengers’ set in the Marvel Universe featuring the popular comic book characters.
 In total nearly 40 different side-scrolling fighting games were released on the Snes.
 With so much competition, three things were needed to ensure commercial success.
 You needed a gimmick to disguise the fact that every level sees you doing the exact same thing.
 You needed giant detailed sprites so the player had something nice to look at and the screen didn't look too empty (despite very little going on).
 You also had to have a strong brand, either an established license or something generic and easily identifiable to the audience.
 'Batman Returns' had all three and that's probably why Super Play once said "it's undoubtedly the best scrolling beat’em up ever.
 Make no mistake about it; it's an absolutely top notch game".
 It is also set at Christmas which makes 'Batman Returns' a game to dig out on this most festive of days.